-According to standards set by the ADA, newly constructed or altered streets must contain curb ramps.
-As a result, Denver’s Annual Concrete Program is prioritizing the installation of ADA pedestrian ramps in all locations where the Street Maintenance Division is planning to do street work and a ramp does not exist.
-Building ramps before the street work is done saves money, preventing new street work from being damaged by ramp installation.
-Accessibility is mandated at all intersections.
+According to ADA standards, newly constructed or altered streets must contain curb ramps.
+As a result, Street Maintenance’s Annual Concrete Program will prioritize the installation of ADA pedestrian ramps in all locations where the Street Maintenance Division is planning to do street work and a ramp may need to be replaced.
+Performing ramp improvements before the street work is done saves money, preventing new street work from being damaged by ramp construction.
+ADA acessibility is mandated at all intersections.

 City ordinances establish that abutting property owners are responsible for installation, repair, and maintenance of all sidewalks within the public right-of-way in the City of Denver.
 If requested, the City will inspect sidewalks, and if they are found to be in need of maintenance, notify property owners of their responsibility to arrange for repairs.
 Denver Public Works may assist with maintenance of sidewalks near some public facilities and in certain areas of the public right-of-way.